Know your Mayans from your Aztecs:

 There's over 70 churches and a thousand colonial buildings in Puebla.
 We don't expect you to see them all, but you do have to try the mole poblano because it was invented here.

-- Catch a morning bus bound for Puebla
+- Catch a late afternoon bus to Puebla

-- This afternoon and tomorrow are at your leisure to discover Puebla.
+- This evening and tomorrow are at your leisure to discover Puebla.

 - Perhaps explore Puebla's 70 churches or thousand or so colonial buildings